AlbertoIbarra/DataViz_Course/Data Descriptions/melbourne.md

 At the turn of the year 2018, it is said that Melbourne is experiencing a housing bubble.
 Some experts say that it may burst soon.
 Maybe someone can find a trend or give a prediction?
 Which suburbs are the best to buy in?
 Which ones are value for money?
 Where's the expensive side of town?
 And more importantly, where should I buy a two-bedroom unit?

 In search for a response, Tony Pino scraped publicly available results posted every week from `www.Domain.com.au`.
-Supplemental data (number of bedrooms, bathrooms and car spots, land size, building area and geographical coordinates) were scraped from orther sources.
+Supplemental data (number of bedrooms, bathrooms and car spots, land size, building area and geographical coordinates) were scraped from other sources.

 ###  The data set